parallelworks/alphafold-notebook-demo/colabfold/README.md

 ## Running this version of ColabFold

-The Python script above will still download the Alphafold coefficients (SIZE HERE) at run time.
+The Python script above will still download the Alphafold coefficients (~3.5GB) at run time.
 If the script is running on a cluster's shared space and the Alphafold coefficients are already downloaded, the download will not be repeated (see the section on running, below, for more detail).